ava-labs/avalanchego/tests/fixture/tmpnet/README.md

 for the job.
 Additional links to grafana parametized to show results for individual network will appear in the logs displaying the start of those networks.

+## Concurrent usage

+The types (networks, nodes, etc) that tmpnet defines are not safe for concurrent usage.
+To avoid requiring an rpc daemon, tmpnet stores data on diskData is shared via the filesystem, and new instances can just be created for every usage.
+Since the  Add to this that tmpnet isn't intended to be multi-user either.
+Maybe not optimal in terms of scalability, but much simpler to work with for that lack.